Green Economy in the Heart of Borneo – Integrating conservation, economic development and well-being of communities across the Heart of Borneo

 The project will be developed within a two-million hectare site, spanning from Northwest Kalimantan to central Sarawak.
 The project is funded under the International Climate Initiative by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

 The project aims to pilot the development of a green economy land use and management plan, which promotes environmentally-friendly economic growth within the HoB Corridor.

 - A green economy land use and management plan that has been accepted by government authorities;

 - The palm oil and timber sectors in the region have an increased awareness and capacity to adopt environmentally-friendly business practices;

 - Local communities are empowered to co-manage natural resources in a sustainable manner and according to the green economy concept;

-- The development of green economy land-use and management plans can be replicated across the whole of HoB, particularly in conservation areas that are of critical importance to the international community.
+- The development of green economy land use and management plans can be replicated across the HoB, particularly in conservation areas that are of critical importance to the international community.

 The project aims demonstrate how sustainable economic development can be integrated with conservation, and ultimately generate economic, social and environmental benefits within the HoB corridor.

 The project is also expected to contribute to all five pillars of the HoB Action Plan, as endorsed by the Malaysian and Indonesian governments.
 The HoB management pillars include: transboundary management; protected area management; sustainable resource management; ecotourism; and capacity building.